Gilded French Rustic Mirror

 Annie chose to paint the frame of this mirror in the slightly cool-toned Old White to contrast with the warmth of the gilding and to suggest a classical French look, typified at the Palace of Versailles.

-Annie used a Flat Brush and slightly diluted Chalk Paint® to achieve a smooth finish with Old White.
+First, Annie used a Flat Brush and slightly diluted Chalk Paint™ to achieve a smooth finish with Old White.
 Next, she used a Detail Brush to apply Primer Red to the moulded parts of the mirror as a base for the gilding.
 Once dry she applied Gold Size over the Primer Red.
-Gold Size looks milky on application and as it begins to dry it becomes more translucent and stickier, so Annie recommends waiting a few minutes for this to happen before you lay the Brass Leaf over the Gold Size.
+Gold Size looks milky on application and as it begins to dry it becomes more translucent and stickier, so Annie recommends waiting a few minutes until it is completely clear before you lay the Brass Leaf over the Gold Size.
 Use a Detail Brush to push the leaf into the details of the carving and to sweep away excess.

 Once you’re happy with how the Brass Leaf looks, use a clean and dry lint-free cloth to apply Clear Wax over the Brass Leaf and paintwork to protect.
 Unwaxed Brass Leaf will tarnish as it oxidises.